Lokeessshhh/Task_Manager/README.md

 - **Stateless Backend**: The backend is completely stateless, making it trivial to scale horizontally behind a load balancer.
 - **CSS Modules**: Opted for CSS Modules over Tailwind to maintain absolute control over the design system and avoid the "utility-first" visual footprint, aligning with the "design-aware" requirement.

-## AI Usage Disclosure
-This project was scaffolded and accelerated using AI (Gemini CLI), ensuring best practices in async Python and React state management were followed from the first line of code.